An edition of Notre Dame de Paris (1831)

 In fifteenth-century Paris, a disfigured man named Quasimodo, who was abandoned as an infant in the cathedral of Notre-Dame and now lives in its bell tower, must come to the aid of a beautiful gypsy girl named Esmeralda after she repels the advances of the cruel archdeacon Don Claude Frollo.

-subjects: Man-woman relationships, fiction, Translations into English, Sko nlitteratur, Fiction, Translations from French, French fiction, Stuttering, History, People with disabilities, French literature, Continental european fiction (fictional works by one author), France, fiction, Paris (france), fiction, Quasimodo (fictitious character), fiction, Fiction, historical, Children's fiction, France, history, fiction, Paris (france), history, fiction, People with disabilities, fiction, Piano music, Notre-Dame de Paris (Cathedral), Juvenile fiction, Children's stories, English, Physically handicapped, Disfigured persons, People with physical disabilities, Notre Dame Cathedral, Paris, France, Medicine, Fiction, historical, general, English fiction, French language, Readers, Fiction, romance, general, Romans, nouvelles, Histoire, Illustraties, Frans, Comics & graphic novels, general, Readers (Primary), Readers for new literates, Notre-Dame de Paris (Cathedral) -- Fiction, Men with disabilities, Relations entre hommes et femmes -- Romans, nouvelles, etc, Hommes handicapés, France -- History -- Louis XI, 1461-1483 -- Fiction, France -- Histoire -- 1461-1483 (Louis XI) -- Romans, nouvelles, etc, France, Modern Poetry, Children's poetry, American, Poésie
+subjects: Man-woman relationships, fiction, Sko nlitteratur, Fiction, French fiction, Stuttering, History, People with disabilities, French literature, Continental european fiction (fictional works by one author), France, fiction, Paris (france), fiction, Fiction, historical, France, history, fiction, Paris (france), history, fiction, People with disabilities, fiction, Notre-Dame de Paris (Cathedral), Physically handicapped, Disfigured persons, People with physical disabilities, Notre Dame Cathedral, Paris, France, Fiction, historical, general, English fiction, French language, Readers, Fiction, romance, general, Romans, nouvelles, Histoire, Illustraties, Frans, Notre-Dame de Paris (Cathedral) -- Fiction, Men with disabilities, Relations entre hommes et femmes -- Romans, nouvelles, etc, Hommes handicapés, France -- History -- Louis XI, 1461-1483 -- Fiction, France -- Histoire -- 1461-1483 (Louis XI) -- Romans, nouvelles, etc, France, Modern Poetry, Poésie

 People: Quasimodo (Fictitious character)